robertlluberes/WebApiWithODataDemo/docs/walkthrough.md

-# Inyectando esteroides a tu Web API en .NET Core con OData
+# Injecting steroids to your Web API in .NET Core with OData

 Demo of how to add basic query functionalities to your Web API with OData in .NET Core